AI4WORK-Project/sliding-work-sharing/README.md

 }
 ```

-The Example `decisionExplanation` field provides the explanation of how the sliding decision was determined by the `inputVariables`, `appliedRules` and `outputVariables`.
+To make clear how the internal rule engine reached the "sliding decision", the response JSON contains the section `decisionExplanation`, subdivided into `inputVariables`, `appliedRules` and `outputVariables`.
+Each of those are described in the following based on examples.

 - `inputVariables`:
   - `value`: the "slidingDecisionInputParameters", provided as an input.